ashwanthkumar/lakshmirajagopalan.github.io/_posts/2016-12-28-diving-into-scala-typeclasses.md

 {% endhighlight %}
 Yes, that is also achieved using implicit conversions.

-So many examples of typeclasses try to solve the same using typeclasses,
+Let's solve the same using typeclasses,
 {% highlight scala %}
 object TypeLogger3 {
   trait Loggable[T] {